telerik/xaml-docs/knowledge-base/change-background-color-regular-wpf-window-windows-11-theme.md

 ## Description

-I want to change the background color of a regular WPF window according to the system setting in the Windows 11 theme.
-However, the color does not change when I toggle the theme mode between light and dark in the system settings.
+I want to change the background color of a regular WPF window according to the Light/Dark theme setting in the Windows 11 operating system.
+However, the color does not change when I toggle the theme between light and dark mode in the Windows > PC Settings > Personalization.

 ## Solution